Serginho Chulapa

 Sérgio Bernardino (born 23 December 1953), known as Serginho Chulapa or simply Serginho, is a Brazilian football coach and retired professional footballer who played as a striker.
+He spent most of his career with São Paulo and represented Brazil at the 1982 FIFA World Cup.

 Club career

 São Paulo

 Born in São Paulo, Serginho was a São Paulo youth graduate.
 He made his first-team debut on 6 June 1973, in a 0–0 friendly draw against Bahia, and scored his first goal four days later in a 1–1 draw against Corinthians for the Taça Estado de São Paulo tournament.

-In 1974, returning from a loan to Série B side Marília, Serginho became a mainstay at Tricolor, scoring an impressive 18 goals in the 1977 season.
+In 1974, returning from a loan to Série B side Marília, Serginho became a mainstay at Tricolor, scoring an impressive 48 goals in the 1977 season.

 On 12 February 1978, Serginho reportedly assaulted the linesman Vandevaldo Rangel, and was handed a 14-month suspension (he only served eleven), subsequently missing out the 1978 FIFA World Cup (which he was expected to feature).
 In the 1981 Finals, he received a straight red card after kicking goalkeeper Emerson Leão.